JakeChampion/fetch/README.md

 ```

 #### Receiving cookies

+By default, the browser will ignore the `Set-Cookie` response header unless the
+`credentials` option is provided.

 Like with XMLHttpRequest, the `Set-Cookie` response header returned from the
 server is a [forbidden header name][] and therefore can't be programatically